prettydiff/simple/readme.md

 * `if` - Basic condition.
 Requires the keyword `if` followed by a parenthesis grouping containing an expression, which is then followed by a block to execute if the condition evaluates to true.
    - `if (x > 1) myBlock;`
    - `if (x > 1) {myBoolean: true;}`
+* `let` - A function implicitly available to every block and function for declaration of references that can be reassigned to a different value of the same data type.
 * `null` - A global reserved reference to the null data type.
 * `return` - Terminates and exits a block.
 In the case of a function a statement starting with the return keyword is the value returned from the function.
 * `Store` - The global utility allowing data containers and features upon them.